VirtIO-net Emulated Devices

 Transitional VirtIO-net VF Device Support

-VFE vDPA requires Linux kernel 5.7 and higher for VFIO SR-IOV support.
+Minimum hypervisor kernel version – Linux kernel 5.7 (for VFIO SR-IOV support)

 Clone QEMU sources.